Uninett/Argus/docs/reference/planned-maintenance.rst

 Planned maintenance
 ===================

-To interact with planned maintenance tasks visit the admin interface at:
+To interact with planned maintenance tasks visit the dedicated page at:
-``/admin/argus_plannedmaintenance/plannedmaintenancetask/``.
+``/plannedmaintenancetask/`` or use the user menu to navigate to it.

 A planned maintenance task consists of a start time and an end time (where the latter is by default infinity).
 Those define the period during which planned work is happening